About IJ4EU

 What if my team cannot complete or publish the investigation?

 We understand that investigative journalism is an unpredictable enterprise, especially given the ongoing public health situation.
 Grant agreements will require that successful teams make every reasonable effort to have their work published by the deadline stated, or to inform the European Journalism Centre as soon as there are indications that these requirements cannot be met.
-The lead representatives of selected projects will be expected to stay in regular contact with the EJC on the progress of investigative work and immediately communicate any (major) unexpected delays.
+The lead representatives of selected projects will be expected to stay in regular contact with EJC on the progress of investigative work and immediately communicate any (major) unexpected delays.

 -